 No. The Schengen visa system will remain in place for travelers from non-visa exempt countries.
 EES is not a visa or visa application platform—it only monitors the movement of travelers who are already authorized to enter the Schengen Area (either via a visa or visa exemption).

-Is travel insurance still required?
+Is travel insurance still required for Europe after the EES launch?

 Yes.
 For citizens from non-visa exempt countries, travel insurance remains a mandatory requirement for obtaining a Schengen visa.
 The insurance must meet EU standards, including coverage of at least €30,000 for emergency medical treatment, hospitalization, evacuation, and repatriation, and be valid throughout the entire Schengen Area.